fuzhufozhu/ali_lot/intl.en-US/Developer Guide (Cloud)/API reference/Manage devices/QueryDeviceEventData.md

 You can query event data that was generated within the last 30 days.

-**Note:** The data of an event is stored from the day the event was generated.
+**Note:** The data of an event is stored from the day the event data was generated.
 Data that was generated more than 30 days ago is no longer stored.

 ## Request parameters {#section_srt_qqr_xdb .section}